ihsan-khan/learning-materials/Laravel/100 toughest Laravel Questions/questions.md

 End of Lifecycle
 ```

-Understanding this flow is crucial for debugging complex issues, optimizing performance (e.g., knowing what gets loaded on every request), and writing more effective code that integrates seamlessly with the framework's architecture.
 2.  **How does the Service Container work?
 Walk me through the process of binding, resolving, and how it handles dependencies recursively.**
 3.  **What is the difference between `bind`, `singleton`, and `instance`?
 When would you use a contextual or primitive binding?**
 4.  **Explain the Facade pattern in Laravel.
 How does a Facade like `Cache` resolve to the actual class?
 What is a "Facade Root"?**